jshiah/dsc232r_group_project/README.md

 Based on the comparison from above, we determined that our linear regression model is IDEAL (e.g., not overfitting or underfitting).

 ## RMSE and R² Values:
--RMSE for Training set: 118.133
+- RMSE for Training set: 118.133
--R² squared value for Training set: 0.995
+- R² squared value for Training set: 0.995
--RMSE for Testing set: 117.118
+- RMSE for Testing set: 117.118
--R² squared value for Testing set: 0.995
+- R² squared value for Testing set: 0.995

 ## What Are The Next Models You Are Thinking Of And Why?
 Based on our initial findings, we are considering using the following models: